secrettakehometest/unrevealed-takehome/docs/interview-process.md

    - Suggested centralizing them in a constant or helper module

 **Live Refactoring:**
-- Mark live-refactored the status handling during the call
+- Candidate live-refactored the status handling during the call
 - Created a Rails enum, cleaned up references, and ran the test suite
 - Fixed several manual issues live (typos, missing tags, syntax mismatches)
 - Used Cursor's automation tooling to run tests and verify changes